Duncan Browne

 Duncan John Browne (25 March 1947 – 28 May 1993) was an English singer-songwriter and musician.
-He is most remembered for his moderate hit single "Journey," which peaked at No. 23 in the U.K in 1972, and its corresponding 1973 album Duncan Browne, which has since garnered a cult status among fans of 1970s folk rock.
+His debut album, Give Me Take You, was released by Immediate Records in 1968.
+Its 1973 follow-up, Duncan Browne, spawned a minor UK hit single "Journey" and has garnered cult status among fans of 1970s folk rock.
+Browne formed the art rock band Metro with Peter Godwin and Sean Lyons in 1976, before resuming his solo career.

 Early life

 Browne was born on 25 March 1947, the only child of Air Commodore C. D. A. Browne.
-He initially intended to follow his father into the Royal Air Force but was turned down on health grounds while at the Worksop College.
-At school he was a promising schoolboy actor and clarinetist.
+He studied at Worksop College where he excelled at drama and at the clarinet.
+His ambition to emulate his father's career in the Royal Air Force was thwarted when he was rejected on the grounds of ill health.

 Career

 Browne attended the London Academy of Music and Dramatic Art, studying both music theory and drama.
 He chose to become a musician when, in 1967, he met Andrew Loog Oldham, and signed with his Immediate Records label.
 His debut album Give Me Take You was issued in 1968.

-His choral arrangement was used on the Tim Hardin penned "Hang on to a Dream" on the album Nice, as recorded by The Nice in 1969.
+His choral arrangement was used on the Tim Hardin penned "Hang on to a Dream" on the album Nice, as recorded by the Nice in 1969.

-Browne's biggest hit in the UK was the song "Journey" (UK number 23), and was as televised on Top of the Pops in 1972.
+Browne's biggest hit in the UK was the song "Journey" (UK number 23), and was televised on Top of the Pops in 1972.
 The song was included on Browne's second album Duncan Browne in 1973.

-In the 1970s, Browne formed the band Metro with Peter Godwin and released some records in the US on the Sire label.
-He released two solo albums: The Wild Places and Streets of Fire.
-The song "The Wild Places" was a hit single in the Netherlands.
+In 1976, Browne formed the band Metro with Peter Godwin and released the album Metro (1977).
+In 1978, he left Metro and resumed his solo career, releasing the two solo albums The Wild Places and Streets of Fire.
+The song "The Wild Places" was a hit single in the Netherlands in 1979 where its highest position was number 7 on the Dutch top 40.
 From the same period, "Criminal World", co-written by Browne with Peter Godwin, was recorded by David Bowie on his 1983 Let's Dance album.

-In 1984–85 Browne composed and performed the music for the British television series Travelling Man, in collaboration with the programme's producer Sebastian Graham-Jones.
+In 1984–85, Browne composed and performed the music for the British television series Travelling Man, in collaboration with the programme's producer Sebastian Graham-Jones.
 The soundtrack was released on vinyl and CD.
-The track reached number 68 in the UK Singles Chart in December 1984.
+The track reached number 68 on the UK Singles Chart in December 1984.

 Browne also composed "Salva Me", the theme tune of the BBC series Shadow of the Noose in 1989, and it appeared on a compilation album with 19 other television theme tunes.

-In 1989 Browne was diagnosed with cancer, and while initial treatment appeared to be successful, the disease returned a few years later and he died in 1993 aged 46.
-At the time of his death Browne was in the middle of making a new solo album.
-After his death friends and colleagues, including Sebastian Graham-Jones, decided to finish this production posthumously, with Nick Magnus as the principal caretaker of this project.
-The resulting album, Songs of Love & War was released in 1995 and was described as "a fine album exploring pretty much the same musical universe as Browne's solo productions from the late 70's."
+In 1989, Browne was diagnosed with cancer, and a recurrence led to his death in 1993, aged 46.
+An unfinished solo album was completed by friends and colleagues, including Sebastian Graham-Jones and Nick Magnus.
+Songs of Love & War was posthumously released in 1995 and was described as "a fine album exploring pretty much the same musical universe as Browne's solo productions from the late '70s."